-However, Iran may be trying to push Biden to withdraw the remaining US forces from the Middle East.
-Since Biden took office, the Iranians have been carrying out increasingly dangerous and frequent attacks on US personnel and facilities.
-As of July 2021, Iran-backed militias had carried out 20 rocket attacks and 11 drone attacks on US assets in Iraq and Syria, a significant increase compared to Trump's time in office.
+In October 2021, a coordinated UAV attack was carried out by Iran on the al Tanf US military base in what American and Israeli officials believed to be retaliation for an Israeli airstrike in Syria.
+Iran may be trying to push Biden to withdraw the remaining US forces from the Middle East, or make concessions in the ongoing nuclear negotiations.
+Since Biden took office, the Iranians have carried out increasingly dangerous and frequent attacks on US personnel and facilities in both Syria and Iraq.
+Between January 20, 2021, when Biden took office, and July 2021, Iran-backed militias had carried out 20 rocket attacks and 11 drone attacks on US assets in Syria and Iraq, a significant increase compared to Trump's time in office.